rcheng709/ProjectMapNeighborhood/README.md

 - Neighborhood Map project which displays nearby AutoParts store near my home.
 - I made use of knockout.js framework.
 - Styling designed to be friendly for all devices
 - Info Window shows data from Foursquare API
+-!!!Note: Info Window URL" some Auto Parts store doeesn't have a URL or website
 - Project also uses google maps API.

 --------------------